RustFestEU/blog.rustfest.eu/_posts/2018-04-20-this-week-in-rustfest-6-train-strike.md

 Also a big plus of traveling by train is that you are allowed to carry liquids like a bottle of wine or two.

+## Metro System

+It is allmost never on strike.
+So even during the strike days of others the metro will run.

 ## Plane Strike

 The plains strike too?